snowflake

 Model Deployment with Flask/Part-1

-There are different methods for model deployment, however, this two-part story will cover only model deployment using Flask API on Heroku.
-In Model Deployment with Flask/Part-1, we will prepare the necessary files required for deployment.
-Then Model Deployment With Flask/Part-2, we will upload these files on GitHub and make our app available on Heroku.
+This blog will explain model deployment using a Flask API on Heroku.
+In Part-1, we will create the necessary files.
+In Part-2, we will upload these files to GitHub and run the app on Heroku.

 What is Flask API?